Need money fast to pay for an urgent expense? A short-term loan could be the answer.

 2. Compare lenders

 Now it’s time to compare short-term loan lenders in Ontario and what they have to offer.
-Be sure to consider the following:
+Be sure to consider the following to get the best loan for you:

-Some lenders offer pre-approval on personal loans, which is essentially a free quote with no impact to your credit score.
+Some lenders offer pre-approval on personal loans, which is essentially a free quote.
 This can help you compare the costs of different loans, but make sure the lender doesn’t pressure you to sign with them after granting pre-approval and that they’re clear about how much the loan costs.

 4. Get verified with your number one choice